Actekk/Repository-1/README.md

 # Repository-1
-The first
-But not the last
+The first but not the last